 I had a front-row seat to the final years of the Vet: as a young sports reporter for a local newspaper, I covered the Phillies and (sometimes) the Eagles here.
 I sat in its leaky press box many times, and watched games from the stands a few other times.
 I, too, thought the place was a dump, but as the new stadiums rose behind it, I started to understand why so many people would miss the Vet.

-Recently, while digging through some old photos, I found a set of images that I took on Sept.
-28, 2003 — the final Phillies game, and the final sporting event, at the Vet.
-Each image on this post is from that collection, and it’s a perfect excuse to revisit the stadium that, despite its many flaws, received as loving a sendoff as any sports venue out there.
+Recently, while digging through some old photos, I found a set of images that I took on September 28, 2003 — the final Phillies game, and the final sporting event, at the Vet.
+Several images presented here are from that collection, and it’s a perfect excuse to revisit the stadium that, despite its many flaws, received as loving a sendoff as any sports venue out there.

 What set Veterans Stadium apart